hai-vr/8f3b9a2cde14/Packages/dev.hai-vr.8f3b9a2cde14/Subsets/RigidbodyAdditions/Scripts/Runtime/README.md

 This is a note for future development.

+## Physics-based animation

+### Keyframe drivers

+TODO:
+- TODO: When a rigidbody is keyframed, then its surroundings joints should probably have a slerpDrive positionDamper of 100, and the mass should be high.
+- TODO: When a rigidbody is powered, then its surroundings joints should probably have a slerpDrive positionDamper of 100, and the mass should be regular.
+- TODO: When a rigidbody is unpowered, then its surroundings joints should probably have a slerpDrive positionDamper of 0, and the mass should be regular.

+### Flailing

+TODO:
+- Explore joint motor control, as opposed to world space velocity change.
+This might only be correct for "powered but flailing" limbs.
+- Explore applying physics to the lower body for climbing.

+### IK correction

+TODO:
+- Add an IK pass to correct for the physics pose, which will then be applied to the visual representation of the avatar.

+### Other

+TODO:
+- Generated inertia tensors are incorrect.
+Find and set it to a uniform value for our ragdolls.
+- Rig and physics character control needs to be its own class.
+- Work on adding ragdoll profiles (and lerping between ragdoll profiles) for avatar, NPC, and character control.
+- Include work on limb stiffness.

 ## Inconsistent damage due if `fixedDeltaTime` varies

 During the development of the original code, I had noticed that the reported damage from collision depends on